 Whenever you have multiple MX records configured for a domain name, the mail service typically picks the one configured with the lowest number for Priority (for example with 0 priority).
 However, if the lowest in priority server is not available the mail service will pick the next one in priority (for example with 1 priority).
 The purpose of the backup mail exchanger is to act as second or third in the priority mail exchanger.
 By having such MX record configuration and also the "Backup Mail Exchanger" option selected, you will allow cPanel to hold all incoming mails locally until the primary (for example with 0 priority) mail exchanger is available once again.

 This option will instruct cPanel that no emails should be accepted for email accounts associated with the selected domain name since the incoming email service for the same is handled elsewhere.
 This option should be chosen if for example G Suite integration should be made with your domain name.

 Understanding how cPanel treats the inbound emails for your domains is critical when you would like to achieve a specific setup for the incoming emails.
-Please remember that if you are HostArmda customer and if you would like your emails handled by us, you should not perform any configurations in the "Mail Routing" cpanel feature due to the simple fact that we already configured everything by default for your emails to be handled by our mail servers.
+Please remember that if you are a HostArmda customer and if you would like your emails handled by us, you should not perform any configurations in the "Mail Routing" cPanel feature due to the simple fact that we already configured everything by default for your emails to be handled by our mail servers.
 Still, if you need any incoming email assistance, please do not hesitate to contact our Technical Support Crew since they will assist you always with any Web Hosting Related issue you might experience.